Update you browser

 Clothes and climate

 The weather in the UK can be unpredictable, even within a single day, so it is best to be prepared with suitable clothing.
 The rain doesn’t come all in one season – it can come at any time of year, and on any day.
-In fact, you might experience beautiful sunshine, blustering winds and heavy rain all in one afternoon – you’ll probably come to notice that people in England like to talk about the weather a lot and this is just one of the reasons why!
-If you want to keep an eye on the forecast many mobile phones have weather apps and the BBC Weather website is helpful too.
+You’ll probably notice that people like to talk about the weather a lot and this is just one of the reasons why!

 Find information about government services.